pranshupatel/ColourBlock/README.md

 Move the block to the left by 1 node.
 This method assumes the move is possible before the invocation of this method.

 #### traverse_down_1row
 Move the block down by 1 node.
-This method assumes the move is possible before the invocation of this method
+This method assumes the move is possible before the invocation of this method.

 #### rotate
 Each block will have 4 different snapshots.
 This method check the current snapshot and rotate to the following snapshot from the current snapshot.
-This method do not assume the rotate is valid, and it has to check for the validity of the rotation invocation
+This method do not assume the rotate is valid, and it has to check for the validity of the rotation invocation manually.

 [Return to Table of Contents](#table-of-contents)

 ## <a name="how-to-extend-colour-block"></a>How to Extend Colour Block